 6. Punctuation: (5 possible points)

-Persons submitting manuscripts thereby grant to the Omega Psi Phi Fraternity, Inc. the right to keep the manuscripts and to exercise full publishing rights to them.
-Awards will be announced on or about June 1, 2020, and the decision of the judges will be final.
+Persons submitting manuscripts thereby grant the Omega Psi Phi Fraternity, Inc. the right to keep the manuscripts and to exercise full publishing rights to them.
+Awards will be announced on or about November 13, 2022, and the decision of the judges will be final.
 The manuscripts must present an adequate treatment of the essay topic.
 Winners may be required to furnish written proof that they were enrolled in their respective high school at the time the essay was submitted.
 Awards will be submitted to each winner, upon written verification from an institution of higher education that the individual has enrolled.
 Actual enrollment (not just acceptance) is required.
 Awards must be claimed within 18 months after the announcement date to be valid.

 LOCAL CHAPTER CONTACT